IBM/vending-machine-instructions/workshop/pre-work/README.md

 In order to run these instructions you need an [IBM Cloud Lite Account](https://cloud.ibm.com/registration).

-We will use the following IBM Cloud Services in this instruction:
+We will use the following IBM Cloud Services:

 * [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant)